How Much Are Eye Exams in Canada in 2024?

 • If you fall outside of that age range, you still may be eligible for OHIP-covered eye exams in Ontario.
 People who have a medical condition that affects the eyes are also covered.

 • People who have certain medical conditions can also get free eye exams in Ontario.
-For example, people with diabetes, glaucoma, cataract, amblyopia, corneal disease or strabismus.
+For example, people with diabetes, glaucoma, cataracts, amblyopia, corneal disease or strabismus.

 Therefore, children's eye exams in Ontario are free, regardless of their health, and the same applies to eye exams for seniors in Ontario.
 If you are supported by the Ontario Works program and do not have vision care coverage under OHIP, Ontario Works will cover the costs for routine eye exams once every 2 years.